 Evripidis Gavathiotis, Ph.D.

-Our research approach is interdisciplinary, at the interface of chemistry and biology, combining techniques in structural biology (NMR and X-ray crystallography), chemical biology, biochemistry, biophysics, cell biology and computer-aided drug design.
-Projects include medicinal chemistry, proteomics and pharmacology in ex vivo and in vivo animal models through active collaborations.
+Our research approach is interdisciplinary, at the interface of chemistry and biology, combining techniques in structural biology (NMR and X-ray crystallography), chemical biology, biochemistry, biophysics, cell biology, computer-aided drug design and medicinal chemistry.

 Structural Biology of Cell Death Mechanisms